javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 # Fetch: Cross-Origin Requests

-If we make a `fetch` from an arbitrary web-site, that will probably fail.
+If we send a `fetch` request to another web-site, it will probably fail.

-The core concept here is *origin* -- a domain/port/protocol triplet.

-Cross-origin requests -- those sent to another domain (even a subdomain) or protocol or port -- require special headers from the remote side.
-That policy is called "CORS": Cross-Origin Resource Sharing.

 For instance, let's try fetching `http://example.com`: